Ebright Azimuth: Description

-The Ebright Azimuth is located about 6.5 mi north of downtown Wilmington, Delaware, in far northern New Castle County, within a few feet of the Pennsylvania state line.
+The Ebright Azimuth is located about 6.5 mi north of downtown Wilmington, Delaware, in far northern New Castle County, approximately 500' horizontal distance from the Delaware-Pennsylvania border.
 It is near Concord High School, to the north of Naamans Road, at the middle of the intersection of Ebright Road and Ramblewood Drive.
 This is an entrance to the Dartmouth Woods development.

 Surveying by Delaware Geological Survey personnel indicates that the mobile home park just west of Ebright Road is at least 2 ft higher than the benchmark.

 Ebright Azimuth is named after James and Grant Ebright, who owned the property on which the benchmark was placed.
 An azimuth is an angular measurement in a spherical coordinate system.

 Since the schematic photograph was taken the blue and yellow monument sign has been moved across the street closer to the geodetic marker.
 A curb extension has been installed, and the area around the sign has been modestly landscaped.